Reduction Complexities in Set Theory: Basic Tools

 Then, if $P^{F}(s,\rho)$ halts in more than $\kappa$ many steps, it makes $\kappa$ many calls to $F$ before time $\kappa$.

-Moreover, if $P^{F}(s,\rho)$ makes less than $\kappa$ many calls to $F$ before time $\kappa$, then it will diverge without making any further calls to $F$ at or after time $\kappa$. \end{corollary} \begin{proof} The computation clearly cannot make more than $\kappa$ many calls to $F$ before time $\kappa$; we thus only need to show that it cannot make less than that many calls.
+Moreover, if $P^{F}(s,\rho)$ computes for at least $\kappa$ many steps and makes less than $\kappa$ many calls to $F$ before time $\kappa$, then it will diverge without making any further calls to $F$ at or after time $\kappa$. \end{corollary} \begin{proof} The computation clearly cannot make more than $\kappa$ many calls to $F$ before time $\kappa$; we thus only need to show that it cannot make less than that many calls.

 First, let us assume that $\kappa$ is regular.
 Suppose for a contradiction that $P^{F}(t,\rho)$ makes $\gamma<\kappa$ many calls to $F$ before time $\kappa$.
 As in Lemma \ref{cardinality and reduction complexity}, let $(\tau_{\iota}:\iota<\gamma)$ be the times before $\kappa$ at which calls to $F$ were made during this computation and let $\vec{v}:=(v_{\iota}:\iota<\gamma)$ be the values returned by $F$ at these requests.
 By regularity of $\kappa$, we have $\delta:=\text{sup}\{\tau_{\iota}:\iota<\gamma\}<\kappa$.
 By induction, we have $\text{card}(\text{tc}(v_{\iota}))<\kappa$ for all $\iota<\gamma$: At successor levels, this follows from the assumption on $F$, while at limit levels $\delta$, this follows from the regularity of $\kappa$: If tape portions written on before time $\delta$ are always of length strictly smaller than $\kappa$, then the tape portion written on at time $\delta$, being bounded above by the union of the lengths of these tape portions, will, as a union of strictly less than $\kappa$ many ordinals strictly smaller than $\kappa$, also be strictly smaller than $\kappa$.